yourbasic/int/README.md

 ### Resources

-The text comes with three [Go][golang] example libraries:
+The text comes with four [Go][golang] example libraries:

 - [github.com/yourbasic/bit][bit]
   contains a bit array and some bit-twiddling functions,
 - [github.com/yourbasic/bloom][bloom]
-  is a Bloom filter, a probabilistic set data structure, and
+  is a Bloom filter, a probabilistic set data structure,
 - [github.com/yourbasic/graph][graph]
-  is a library of basic graph algorithms.
+  is a library of basic graph algorithms, and
+- [github.com/yourbasic/radix][radix]
+  is a string sorting algorithm implemented with MSD radix sort.

 # Generic graph data